Sammy Morgan (footballer): Cambridge United

 In August 1977, Morgan dropped back into the Third Division, signing with Cambridge United for a fee of £15,000.
-He chose Cambridge over a return to Port Vale, then managed by Roy Sproson.Morgan left United in August 1978 after a dispute with the club.
+He chose Cambridge over a return to Port Vale, then managed by Roy Sproson.
+Morgan left United in August 1978 after a dispute with the club, having fallen out with John Docherty, who had replaced Ron Atkinson as manager at the start of the year.

 Later career

-Choosing to head to the Netherlands, rather than Norway, he signed with Sparta Rotterdam.
+Choosing to head to the Netherlands rather than Norway, he signed with Sparta Rotterdam.
 He moved on to FC Groningen in 1979, where he achieved a fourth promotion as the club claimed the Eerste Divisie title.
-He returned to his old club Gorleston in 1980 and was appointed manager in 1982, staying in the post until 1985.
+He returned to his old club, Gorleston, in 1980 and was appointed manager in 1982, staying in the post until 1985.

 International career

-Morgan won eighteen caps for his country between 1972 and 1978.
-He scored a goal on his debut in a 1–1 draw with Spain on 16 February 1972, after replacing Derek Dougan in the first eleven.
+Morgan won 18 caps for his country between 1972 and 1978.
+He scored a goal on his debut in a 1–1 draw with Spain on 16 February 1972, after replacing Derek Dougan in the first XI.
 He also scored against Cyprus on 8 May 1973 and Norway on 29 October 1975, both 3–0 home wins.